Scottie Pippen: Early career (1987–1990)

-Having eyed Pippen before the 1987 NBA Draft, the Chicago Bulls manufactured a trade with the Seattle SuperSonics that sent Pippen, selected fifth overall, to the Bulls, in exchange for the eighth pick, Olden Polynice, and future draft pick options.
-Pippen became part of Chicago's young forward duo with 6 ft 10 in power forward Horace Grant (the 10th overall pick in 1987), although both came off the bench to back up Brad Sellers and Charles Oakley, respectively, during their rookie seasons.
-Scottie made his NBA debut on November 7, 1987, when the Chicago Bulls opened against the Philadelphia 76ers.
-He finished with 10 points, 2 steals, 4 assists, and 1 rebound in 23 minutes of play, and the Bulls won 104–94.
+Having eyed Pippen before the 1987 NBA draft, the Chicago Bulls manufactured a trade with the Seattle SuperSonics that sent Pippen, selected fifth overall, to the Bulls in exchange for the eighth pick, Olden Polynice, and future draft pick options.
+Pippen became part of Chicago's young forward duo with 6 ft 10 in power forward Horace Grant (the 10th overall pick in 1987), although both came off the bench during their rookie seasons.
+Pippen made his NBA debut on November 7, 1987, when the Chicago Bulls opened against the Philadelphia 76ers.
+He finished with 10 points, two steals, four assists, and one rebound in 23 minutes of play, and the Bulls won 104–94.

 With teammate Michael Jordan as a motivational and instructional mentor, Pippen refined his skills and slowly developed many new ones over his career.
 Jordan and Pippen frequently played one-on-one outside of team practices, simply to hone each other's skills on offense and defense.
 Pippen claimed the starting small forward position during the 1988 NBA Playoffs, helping the Jordan-led Bulls to reach the conference semifinals for the first time in over a decade.
-Pippen emerged as one of the league's premier young forwards at the turn of the decade, recording then-career highs in points (16.5 points per game), rebounds (6.7 rebounds per game), and field goal shooting (48.9%), as well as being the NBA's number three leader in steals (211).
+Pippen emerged as one of the league's premier young forwards at the turn of the decade, recording then-career highs in points (16.5 points per game), rebounds (6.7 rebounds per game), and field goal shooting (48.9%), as well as finishing third in the league in steals with 211 during the 1989–1990 season.
 These feats earned Pippen his debut NBA All-Star selection in 1990.

-Pippen continued to improve as the Bulls reached the Eastern Conference Finals in 1989 and 1990, but were eliminated both times by the Detroit Pistons.
-In the 1990 final, Pippen suffered a severe migraine headache at the start of Game 7 that impacted his play and he made only one of his ten field goal attempts as the Bulls lost 93–74.
+Pippen continued to improve as the Bulls reached the Eastern Conference Finals in 1989 and 1990.
+In each season, the Bulls were eliminated by the Detroit Pistons.
+In the 1990 Eastern Conference Finals, Pippen suffered a severe migraine headache at the start of Game Seven that impacted his play, and he made only one of his ten field goal attempts as the Bulls lost 93–74.